aynjel/aynjel/README.md

 👋 Hi there, I'm Angel Niño Ortega!

-🎓 A passionate graduate in Computer Science with a strong affinity for problem-solving and creative coding.
+🎓 A passionate graduate in Information Technology with a strong affinity for problem-solving and creative coding.

 💼 Currently exploring the world of software development and diving deep into web technologies.